As businesses prepare to reopen as part of Alberta's relaunch strategy, resources are available to help keep you, your staff, and your customers safe.

 Protecting commercial tenants

-Bill 23, the Commercial Tenancies Protection Act, has been introduced to ensure eligible commercial tenants will not face rent increases or be evicted for non-payment of rent due to the COVID-19 pandemic.
+The Commercial Tenancies Protection Act ensures eligible commercial tenants will not face rent increases or be evicted for non-payment of rent due to the COVID-19 pandemic.

-If passed, the new measures would help address shortfalls in the current Canada Emergency Commercial Rent Assistance (CECRA) program and would give eligible business owners peace of mind as they reopen and help with Alberta's economic recovery.
+The new measures help address shortfalls in the current Canada Emergency Commercial Rent Assistance (CECRA) program and give eligible business owners peace of mind as they reopen and help with Alberta's economic recovery.

 Banks and credit unions

 - Business members should contact their credit union directly to work out a plan for their personal situation.